tomas-fryza/avr-course/labs/06-uart/README.md

    ![PuTTY](images/screenshot_putty_type.png)
    ![PuTTY](images/screenshot_putty_config.png)

-   > **WARNING:** Before Arduino board re-programming process, PuTTY app must be closed!
+   > **Warning:** Before Arduino board re-programming process, PuTTY app must be closed!
    >
    > In SimulIDE, right click to ATmega328 package and select **Open Serial Monitor**.
 In this window you can receive data from the microcontroller, but also send them back.